 Project period: February 2019 to January 2023

-Participating countries: Belgium, Canada, Czech Republic, Finland, France, Germany, Japan, the Netherlands, Sweden, Switzerland, United Kingdom, United States
+Participating countries: Belgium, Canada, Czechia, Finland, France, Germany, Japan, the Netherlands, Sweden, Switzerland, United Kingdom, United States

 During the first phase of the project, a high priority was assigned to the critical evaluation of the data of inorganic compounds and complexes of the actinides uranium, americium, neptunium and plutonium, as well as the inorganic compounds and complexes of technetium.